THolopainen/MatrixTray/README.md

 # MatrixTray
-Utility for creating matrix trays used in manufacturing industry
+Utility for creating matrix trays used in manufacturing industry.
+Supports .NET 6